Introduction and Strategic Goal #1

 Asking people and groups all around the world to wear an orange ribbon, armband or scarf showing their solidarity as part of this worldwide nonviolent movement is a key way to increase people’s courage to take action.
 Can you think of particular groups of people to whom you might make this suggestion, or ways in which you might spread this message to the general public?

-Strategic Goals #2 to #6: Are you interested in media, banks, corporations, boycotts, contact tracing or 5G?
+Strategic Goals #2 to #7: Are you interested in media, surveillance, digital identity, banks, corporations, boycotts, contact tracing and 5G?

-Strategic Goals #22 to #24: Are you interested in resisting the fourth industrial revolution?
+Strategic Goals #23 to #25: Are you interested in resisting the fourth industrial revolution and transhumanism?

 RETURN to Taking Action.